Kirkland Golf Balls Review: Tour Performance at a Costco Budget?

 Costco has created two types of Kirkland golf balls for golfers to choose from.
 The original Kirkland Signature Golf Balls were a 4-piece construction that promised tour quality distance, spin, and feel.
 You might still find some for sale but they are currently not in production.
 More on that later.

-- The price is right in line when compared with other mid-range golf balls.
+- The budget is right in line when compared with other mid-range golf balls.

 - Players with double-digit handicaps are unlikely to notice a massive difference in performance when comparing Kirkland golf balls with other golf balls on the market.